sherecks/Commerce/README.md

-# Commerce is a Front-end simple website create in react and scss.
+# Commerce is a Front-end simple website create in REACT and SCSS.
 #cd vite-project
 #npm run dev